Jurassic Park: California

-The film was initially written to end with Grant using a platform machine to maneuver one raptor into the jaws of a fossil tyrannosaur and Hammond shooting the other one, while the T. rex was set to be killed off earlier in the film.
+The film was initially written to end with Grant using a crane to maneuver one raptor into the jaws of a fossil tyrannosaur and Hammond shooting the other one with a rocket launcher, while the T. rex was set to be killed off earlier in the film.
 However, the T. rex sequence at Warner Bros., shot weeks before the end of filming, made Spielberg realize the dinosaur was the main star of Jurassic Park.
 He felt that audiences would be disappointed if the T. rex did not make a final appearance, and had the ending changed so the dinosaur faces off against multiple raptors in the visitor center, inadvertently saving the humans.
 Afterward, the T. rex makes what Spielberg described as a "King Kong-esque roar" while a banner reading "When Dinosaurs Ruled the Earth" falls.
 Because the T. rex animatronic was enormously heavy, and the visitor center set had not been built to accommodate it, the T. rex in the ending sequence had to be digitally rendered.
+In the film, a pair of dinosaur skeletons hang from the ceiling, and break apart when a Velociraptor crashes into them.
+Molds for the bones were provided by Research Casting International, a company that provided molds for museum displays, and the skeletons were constructed by Lantieri's team.
+They had to determine how the Velociraptor would crash into the display, and how each part of the skeleton collapsing would impact the other parts.
+The bones were prescored in order to create weak points so that the skeleton would break into predictable sections.
+The display was held together by cables and pneumatic rams, which could be released sequentially in order to make specific parts of the skeletons collapse in order.
+Everything was very carefully timed in order to ensure that the collapse would go exactly as planned.
+Lantieri described it as being "very much like dance choreography" and said that it was extremely challenging, partially because the disassembling had to be achieved in one take.
 The visitor center interior was constructed on Stage 12 at Universal.
 Cundey shot the finale with wide lenses to show off as much of the set as possible, but this also made the placing of on-set lights a "painstaking" process.

 According to assistant director John T. Kretchmer, the final scene to be filmed was a retake of a shot in the scene where Hammond meets Grant and Sattler.
 Spielberg, who rarely used more than seven takes, retook that shot about sixteen times, explaining to Kretchmer that he loved filming the movie and did not want to stop.
 Jurassic Park wrapped under budget and 12 days ahead of schedule on November 30, 1992.
+Spielberg, who described prior experiences with overrun schedules as a driving factor in his determination to finish the film on schedule and on budget, compromised on additional takes to ensure this would happen.